SMS München: Design

 The German 1898 Naval Law called for the replacement of the fleet's older cruising vessels—steam corvettes, unprotected cruisers, and avisos—with modern light cruisers.
 The first tranche of vessels to fulfill this requirement, the Gazelle class, were designed to serve both as fleet scouts and as station ships in Germany's colonial empire.
 They provided the basis for subsequent designs, beginning with the Bremen class that was designed in 1901–1903.
 The principle improvements consisted of a larger hull that allowed for an additional pair of boilers and a higher top speed.

+München was 111.1 m long overall and had a beam of 13.3 m and a draft of 5.47 m forward.
+She displaced 3278 t as designed and up to 3780 t at full load.
+The ship had a minimal superstructure, which consisted of a small conning tower and bridge structure.
+Her hull had a raised forecastle and quarterdeck, along with a pronounced ram bow.
+She was fitted with two pole masts.
+She had a crew of 14 officers and 274–287 enlisted men.